 A few hints on showing your Pygmy Goat

 First try to go along to a show to see 'how it's done'.
 There are Pygmy Goat shows held at various venues across the country.
-Some are included in large Agricultural County Shows, others are run by members and held at smaller locations.
-A full list of show dates, venues and contact details are included in P.G Notes magazine as well as on the Pygmy Goat Club website (details elsewhere)
+Some are included in large Agricultural County Shows while others are run by Club members and held at smaller locations.
+A full list of show dates, venues and contact details are included in P.G Notes magazine as well as here, on the Pygmy Goat Club website (see Shows tab)

 Brush your goat every day for a couple of weeks before the show.